Sylius/Sylius/CONFLICTS.md

    Probably introduced in: https://github.com/symfony/symfony/pull/40811

+ - `symfony/framework-bundle:4.4.38|5.4.5`:

+   These versions are causing a problem with mink session:
+   `InvalidArgumentException: Specify session name to get in vendor/friends-of-behat/mink/src/Mink.php:198`

 In this section we keep track of the reasons, why some restrictions were added to the `requires` section of `composer.json`

 - `doctrine/dbal:^2`: